 - Do they have the skills and aptitude?

 - How will those family members who are uninterested in the business share in the legacy?

 - Would it be preferable for an outsider to assume ownership?

 - How will that transition be managed to protect my heirs?

 Insurance is a key element in a business succession plan.

-- Whole life insurance: In the event of an owner’s untimely death, the benefits from a whole life insurance plan may be used to pay creditors and provide survivors with financial resources to either maintain the business or liquidate it.
+- Whole life insurance: In the event of an owner’s untimely death, the benefits from a whole life insurance policy may be used to pay creditors and provide survivors with financial resources to either maintain the business or liquidate it.
 If the owner decides to retire, a whole life policy may be used to fund supplemental retirement income.2

 Developing a well-designed succession plan can be one of the most significant financial decisions you’ll make.
 Here’s a quick overview of just some of the complex issues involved—which is why you should consider consulting with a knowledgeable financial professional who takes the time to understand your business and provide unbiased advice.
-Owners of high-growth, small businesses are more likely to rely on advice from professionals than owners of companies with declining revenue.3 Knowing this positive correlation between planning and success, a solid business succession plan will help you feel even more confident and secure in your financial future.
+Owners of high-growth, small businesses are more likely to rely on advice from professionals than owners of companies with declining revenue.3 Knowing this positive correlation between planning and success, a solid business succession plan will help you feel even more confident in your financial future.